SyncTwin: Fast Digital Twin Construction and Synchronization for Safe Robotic Manipulation: Method

 \textbf{Point Clouds Denoising.} Detecting openings or cavities in 3D point clouds is a fundamental step in shape understanding for denoising table noise.
 We propose a purely geometric method that progressively expands a virtual light sphere from the object's center and tracks uncovered regions on the spherical sampling space.
-The algorithm automatically detects openings and extracts rim points around their boundaries without requiring mesh topology or prior segmentation.
-Figure~\ref{fig:denoise-pipeline} shows the overall process.
+The algorithm automatically detects openings and extracts rim points around their boundaries without manual boundary selection.
+Fig.~\ref{fig:denoise-pipeline} shows the overall process.